rsksmart/devportal-1.0/rif/storage/services/pinning/guides/local_ui.md

     cd rif-storage-pinning-ui
     npm ci
     ```
-    By default the UI will only allow connections to RSK testnet.
+    By default the UI will only allow connections to RSK Testnet.
 To change this you can create a `.env.local` file which defines following variables
     ```
     REACT_APP_REQUIRED_NETWORK_ID=8545
     REACT_APP_REQUIRED_NETWORK_NAME="Local Ganache"